uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/types/README.md

 This package contains static type definitions for useful data structures found in both the frontend and backend apps.
 It is automatically published to npm when changes are made in the `dev` branch.

+You can find the type definitions on the [Wiki page](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/wiki) of this repository.

 You can install this package using `npm`:

 ```bash